nnesse/glbindify/Readme.md

 glbindify is a command line tool that generates C bindings for OpenGL, WGL, and GLX.
 The generated bindings can then be included in your projects, eliminating the need to link to a seperate loader library.
 The bindings are generated using XML API specifications mainained by khronos so only these XML files need to be updated to support new GL versions or extensions.

 It supports generating bindings for core profile contexts only which substantially reduces the size of the bindings.
-Also the generated header file only exposes functions and enums for API versions and extensions you select at compile time, ensuring that your application does not accidentally aquire unwanted dependencies.
+The generated header file only exposes functions and enums for API versions and extensions you select at compile time, ensuring that your application does not accidentally aquire unwanted dependencies.

 Command line usage
 ------------------